lucasalexander/AlexanderDevelopment.CrmDeploymentWizard/README.md

 # AlexanderDevelopment.CrmDeploymentWizard
 This is a tool used to automate Dynamics CRM deployments.
 The tool reads a JSON-formatted manifest of CRM solutions to deploy (and optionally publish), configuration data to import and additional commands to execute, and then it executes those steps in order.

+Currently the tool only supports importing and publishing solutions.
+Data importing functionality is not enabled and command execution has not been tested at all.

 The deployment manifest is formatted like so:

 <pre>{